Pfizer aims to keep one-third of Lipitor pie

 "More than one-third of patients currently taking Lipitor would like to stay on Lipitor," David Simmons, president of emerging markets and established products for Pfizer, said on Tuesday, citing internal company research.

-Pfizer is employing unprecedented tactics to hold onto as many Lipitor prescriptions as it can during the first six months of generic competition, when only two copycat versions will be on the market.
-It plans to pull back on the aggressive marketing plan afterward, when a slew of other generics will be introduced.
+Pfizer is employing unprecedented tactics to hold onto as many Lipitor prescriptions as it can during those first six months.
+It plans to pull back on the aggressive marketing plan afterward, when a slew of other generics are expected to reach the market.

-Watson Pharmaceuticals Inc will sell an "authorized generic" form of Lipitor made by Pfizer, with an estimated 70 percent of its sales going to Pfizer.
-Watson said early on Wednesday it has begun shipping the pills, calling it the "largest generic product launch in U.S. history."

-Indian drugmaker Ranbaxy Laboratories Ltd is also ready to sell its copycat Lipitor as the result of a settlement reached with Pfizer in 2008.
-But the actual launch depends on whether U.S. regulators lift a ban that has kept Ranbaxy from exporting some products to the United States following quality control lapses at the company's Indian factories.

 "When I go into a pharmacy and if I'm going to be dispensed a generic, I have no idea where it is coming from," Simmons said.
 "I know if I get Lipitor, I know it's coming from Pfizer."

-Pfizer said it reached deals with some health insurers and pharmacy benefit managers (PBMs) -- firms that negotiate drug prices for companies and health plans -- that will allow patients to obtain branded Lipitor at similar or even lower co-payments than those assigned for Lipitor generics.
+Pfizer on Tuesday said it had reached deals with some drugstore chains and pharmacy benefit managers (PBMs) - firms that negotiate drug prices for companies and health plans - that will allow patients to obtain branded Lipitor at similar or even lower co-payments than those assigned for the Lipitor generics.

-The arrangements also mean health insurers working with Pfizer will pay no more for branded Lipitor than for the generics, Simmons said.
+The arrangements also provide that health insurers will pay no more for branded Lipitor than for the generics, Simmons said.

-He forecast the cost of the generics would likely be 20 percent to 30 percent lower than the original price of Lipitor during the first six months and fall dramatically afterward.
+He predicted the cost of the Lipitor generics will likely be 20 to 30 percent lower than the original price of Lipitor during the first six months, and fall dramatically afterward.

 Pfizer is offering patients a card that covers all but $4 of their co-payment for Lipitor, up to a maximum discount of $50.
 It can be ordered at the website LipitorForYou.com.

-Lipitor has chalked up more than $130 billion in sales during its 14 years on the market and many investors doubt another drug of its magnitude is likely any time soon.
+Lipitor has chalked up more than $130 billion in sales during its 14 years on the market and many investors doubt another drug of its magnitude is likely to appear any time soon.

 But industry experts say a major advance in treating diabetes, obesity or Alzheimer's disease would have a good shot at matching or even eclipsing Lipitor's gargantuan sales.